hadacnot/theqrl.org/_docs/mining/linux.md

 #### Generate New slaves.json File

+**FIXME - Get details here about what the slaves.json is for, how to use any node to generate against, and get correct IP address here.**

+**FIXME - Can this be served up through DNS? so when node changes IP user can still connect?**

 Using the wallet we just created lets create some files we can use to mine with.
 We will generate the file against a know working node.
 You can switch the ip address with a trusted open node

 ##### With pip3